 Restrict tables and figures to those needed to explain the argument of the paper.
 Tables should be double-spaced, numbered consecutively, and properly identified with a title, headings, and subheads.
 Each table should be cited in the text at least once.
 Tables should not duplicate material that appears in the text.

 Manuscripts may be modified editorially so as to bring them into conformity with the style of The American Journal of Orthopedics®.
 Edited galley proofs will be sent to the corresponding author prior to publication.
 Authors are responsible for all statements made in their work, including changes made in the course of copyediting and galleys layout and authorized by the corresponding author.
+A retraction, pertaining to any section of a previously published article, will be published in instances that it is necessary.

 Order forms for reprints, which are available at a nominal cost, may be requested.
 The forms are sent to authors with galley proofs.
 Reprints can also be ordered on the journal's Web site, www.amjorthopedics.com.
 Reprints must be ordered in quantities of 100 or more.